piano-miles/SPANet/docs/EventInfo.md

     ...
 ```

-Decay product symmetry groups may be specicied with their associated event particle name.
+Decay product symmetry groups may be specified with their associated event particle name.

 ```yaml
 event_particle_1: